Vacation rentals in West Glacier

 ElkView house-7 miles from GNP w/hottub and elk!

-Come stay at our beautiful home (2015) just 7 miles from the entrance to GNP!
+Come stay at our beautiful home just 7 miles from the entrance to GNP!
 We are conveniently located in Coram, Montana, on the new bike trail to the Park.
 This is a beautiful and convenient place to relax when visiting the last best place.
 There is a romantic woodstove inside and a hottub outside!
 There are two brand new A-Frames next door that share some outdoor spaces and a cabin as well.
-You can book all 4 for large family events.
+You can book all 4 for large family events or just the house for privacy.

 Top guest favorite